mskf3000/Tutorials-and-Cheat-Sheets/Joomla.md

 ***

-*Joomla (c) by Jack Szwergold.
+*Joomla (c) by Jack Szwergold; written October 5, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*